KilianKegel/toro-C-Library/README.md

 Field tests are urgently required.

 Feedback is very WELCOME.

+A non-EVALUATION-library will be provided for helpful supporters for free.

 The functions below are already implemented and carefully tested, every single one of them.